 Use Synthetic Metrics and Screenshots to Understand the User Experience

-Browser SUM can collect certain data that Browser RUM can't.
-For example, Browser SUM provides screenshots, which help you see what's going on.
+Browser SUM can collect certain data that Browser RUM cannot.
+For example, Browser SUM provides screenshots, which shows you the current situation.
 You can also use the Visually Complete and related metrics to understand how users experience page load time.

 Performance Versus Workflows